larsbutler/exercises/algorithms/shellsort/java/README.txt

-This code was written during my attendance of CMSC 451 (Design and Analysis of Computer Algorithms) as UMUC during the 2017 Spring semester.
+This code was written during my attendance of CMSC 451 (Design and Analysis of Computer Algorithms) at UMUC during the 2017 Spring semester.

 A few touch-ups and modifications have been made from the original code.